Preparation for Kitchen Service or Kitchen Opening Task

 Q1.
 What is the purpose of this SOP?

 Q2.
-Who is responsible to check the employees grooming and punctuality?
+Who is responsible for checking the employee’s grooming and punctuality?

 Q3.
-Explain how the chefs should work in a professional and efficient manner?
+Explain how the chefs should work professionally and efficiently.

 Q4.
 Who is responsible to check and garnish the prepared dishes?